Steven Barthelme

 Steven Barthelme (born 1947) is the author of numerous short stories and essays.

+Early life

+He was born to Donald Barthelme Snr. and mother Helen Bechtold of Philadelphia who had four other children.
+His father was a modernist architect in Houston.

+Steven Barthelme attended Johns Hopkins University.
+His brothers Donald Jnr. and Frederick also became notable authors.

+Career

-His published works include And He Tells the Little Horse the Whole Story, Double Down: Reflections on Gambling and Loss (with brother Frederick Barthelme), and The Early Posthumous Work (essays which originally appeared in The New Yorker, New York Times, Oxford American, Elle Decor, and other publications).
-His brothers Donald and Frederick also became notable authors.
-His father, Donald Barthelme, Sr., was a well-known modernist architect in Houston.
+His published works include, And He Tells the Little Horse the Whole Story, Double Down: Reflections on Gambling and Loss (with brother Frederick Barthelme), and The Early Posthumous Work (essays which originally appeared in The New Yorker, New York Times, Oxford American, Elle Decor, and other publications).